Facebook Twitter Instagram

 Visit Buckingham Palace

-Not many people know this, but you can actually visit different parts of Buckingham Palace.
+Not many people know this, but you can visit different parts of Buckingham Palace.
 The spectacular Royal Mews is one of the finest working stables in existence.
 Here you will see the Diamond Jubilee State Coach, the Gold State Coach, and the carriage horses.
 The Royal Mews are open all year round to the public.

 Share.
 Facebook Twitter Pinterest LinkedIn WhatsApp Email